dask/dask/docs/source/dataframe.rst

-As with all Dask collections, you trigger computation by calling the ``.compute()`` method or persist data in distributed memory with the ``.persist()`` method..
+As with all Dask collections, you trigger computation by calling the ``.compute()`` method or persist data in distributed memory with the ``.persist()`` method.

-When not to use Dask Dataframes
+When not to use Dask DataFrames
 -------------------------------

-Dask dataframes are often used either when ...
+Dask DataFrames are often used either when ...

 1. Your data is too big
 2. Your computation is too slow and other techniques don't work